 Many minerals valued for industrial and commercial purposes are also found in pegmatites.
 Consider that your cellphone wouldn't work properly without the rare element tantalum.
-It is mined from pegmatites, the only rock where it occurs in high concentrations.
+It is mined from pegmatites.
+That is the only rock where it occurs in high concentrations.
 Spodumene is the source of high-purity lithium.
 That is required for making rechargeable batteries used in electronics.
 The muscovite found in mica-rich pegmatites is used in many products, including cosmetics.

 Find out more about why Smithsonian Geologist Dr. Michael Wise calls pegmatites "Nature's Giant Treasure Chests."

-Join us on Thursday, April 16, 2015, for a Smithsonian Science How live webcast titled Mineral Dependence - Gemstones to Cellphones.
+Join us on Thursday, April 16, 2015, for a Smithsonian Science How live webcast.
+It's titled Mineral Dependence - Gemstones to Cellphones.
 It will air at 11 a.m. and 2 p.m.
 EDT on the Q?rius website.
 Mike Wise will appear live to discuss and answer questions.
 Get teaching resources to support your webcast experience.

 Critical thinking challenge: How are we dependent upon minerals?